Fabio Fabbri

-Fabio Fabbri (born 15 October 1933) is an Italian former politician and lawyer.
+Fabio Fabbri (15 October 1933 – 4 January 2024) was an Italian politician and lawyer.

 Biography

-Fabbri was born in Ciano d 'Enza, Italy, on 15 October 1933.
+Fabbri was born in Ciano d'Enza, Italy, on 15 October 1933.
 He graduated from the University of Parma with a law degree, and began a career as a lawyer.

 Fabbri was a Senator from 1976 to 1994 for the Italian Socialist Party.
 He was an Undersecretary for Agriculture and Forestry in the 2nd Cossiga government, in the Forlani government and the two Spadolini governments, and the Secretary of the Council of Ministers in the first Amato government.
 He also served as minister for regional affairs in the fifth Fanfani government, as minister of community policies in the second Craxi government and as minister of defence in the Ciampi government.

-Since leaving office he has worked on protecting the Apennine Mountains through an editorial initiative and the Man and the Biosphere Programme.
+After leaving office he worked on protecting the Apennine Mountains through an editorial initiative and the Man and the Biosphere Programme.

+Fabio Fabbri died in Parma on 4 January 2024, at the age of 90.